chemmedia/knowledgeworker-embedded-asset-api/README.md

 });
 ```

+<a id="handlers"></a>
 ## Handlers
+All Handlers must be attached before the [window load event](https://www.w3schools.com/jsref/event_onload.asp).

 ### `onInitialize(configuration: Configuration): void`
-Is triggered directly after the `ready` action and provides the asset with the necessary information to initialise itself.
+Is triggered directly after the [window load event](https://www.w3schools.com/jsref/event_onload.asp) and provides the asset with the necessary information to initialise itself.

 Types:
 ```TypeScript